splunk/public-o11y-docs/gdi/opentelemetry/collector-how-to.rst

     Remove data pre-ingest <configure-remove.rst>

-Learn how to carry out common tasks with the Splunk Distribution of OpenTelemetry Collector.
+Browse the table below to learn how to carry out common tasks with the Splunk Distribution of OpenTelemetry Collector.

 .. list-table::
   :width: 100%